Foreign Office Travel Advice

 - Allow plenty of time to get your usual travel documents in order, which includes checking your passport to see if it’s nearing its expiry date, applying for a visa if needed, and checking the latest travel health advice for your destination at TravelHealthPro.
 Many countries require at least six months’ validity on your passport from your date of arrival and the passport office is currently advising that it may take up to 10 weeks for applications to be processed, so make sure you give yourself plenty of time to apply.
 For more information on passport rules for travelling to the EU, please refer to: https://www.gov.uk/guidance/passport-rules-for-travel-to-europe

-- Research the health and safety measures that will be in place on your journey, such as the rules around face coverings and if there are any medical exemptions.
-While you are no longer legally required to wear a face covering in enclosed public spaces in England, government guidance says it “expects and recommends” them to be worn in crowded areas, such as public transport, and face coverings must still be worn in other parts of the UK.
-Businesses and travel operators set their own rules for customers and passengers, so make sure you speak to your travel provider and check the websites of your transport provider and your transport hub e.g. airport, train station or port to find the latest information and guidance.
+- Research the health and safety measures that will be in place on your journey, such as the rules around face coverings and whether any medical exemptions apply.
+Make sure you speak to your travel provider and check the websites of your transport provider and your transport hub e.g. airport, train station or port to find the latest information and guidance.

 - If you’re travelling to Europe, find out what extra steps you may need to take now that the UK has left the EU.
 This includes checking your mobile phone company’s policy on data roaming, that you have the right documents for driving or taking your pet abroad, and checking your EHIC’s expiry date and replacing it with a GHIC if necessary.
 If you renewed your current passport before the previous one expired, be aware that any extra months added to your passport over 10 years may not count towards the minimum three months needed.